To Say Mother

 While I was busy planning out the kind of life, I hoped we would lead together, she had her own hopes and dreams.
 This is yet another reason why I wish more adoptive parents would show more respect, more compassion to adoptees who hold strong opinions.
 Because after all, what if their child grows up and has something he or she wants to voice.
 Won’t those parents someday want their own adult son or daughter to be spoken to kindly, treated with benevolence?

-When I hear the word mother, I know that even when they are trying to divide us in the adoption community with a motherhood label to describe us, the one common thread that is embedded in all of us, in first mothers, adoptive mothers, and in all mothers worldwide, is that we want our sons and daughters, the children we gave birth to, or have raised, to be treated with kindness.
+When I hear the word mother, I know that even when they are dividing us with a motherhood label to describe us, the one common thread that is embedded in all of us, in first mothers, adoptive mothers, and in all mothers worldwide, is that we want our sons and daughters to be treated with kindness.

 First published in Adoption and Fostering Parenting Today.